 A’s terminated by

 Y}.
 I had no way to determine the number of

 A’s in the flag with my attack method, I could only determine the minimum number of

 A’s that had to be at the end.

 Forbidden Tatic - Literally Brute Forcing Flag Submission

 Alright, ultimate meme time.
-I was lazy and didn’t want to start coding Chip8 instructions.
+I was lazy and didn’t want to start coding more CHIP-8 instructions.
 So the only other option – brute force flag.

 I captured a valid flag submission request on their platform and wrote a script to send new requests that just changed the number of